Pine Bluff, Arkansas

-Pine Bluff is the eleventh-largest city in the state of Arkansas and the county seat of Jefferson County.
-It is the principal city of the Pine Bluff Metropolitan Statistical Area and part of the Little Rock-North Little Rock-Pine Bluff Combined Statistical Area.
-The population of the city was 49,083 in the 2010 Census with 2019 estimates showing a decline to 41,474.
+Pine Bluff, officially the City of Pine Bluff, is the tenth-most populous city in the U.S. state of Arkansas and the county seat of Jefferson County.
+The population of the city was 41,253 in the 2020 census.

-The city is situated in the Southeast section of the Arkansas Delta and straddles the Arkansas Timberlands region to its west.
+Pine Bluff is situated in the Southeast section of the Arkansas Delta and straddles the Arkansas Timberlands region to its west.
 Its topography is flat with wide expanses of farmland, similar to other places in the Delta Lowlands.
 Pine Bluff has numerous creeks, streams, and bayous, including Bayou Bartholomew, the longest bayou in the world and the second most ecologically diverse stream in the United States.
 Large bodies of water include Lake Pine Bluff, Lake Langhofer (Slack Water Harbor), and the Arkansas River.

 History

-Pre-Columbian era to colonial era
+Indigenous peoples, European settlement and Quapaw Cession

 The area along the Arkansas River had been inhabited for thousands of years by indigenous peoples of various cultures.
 They used the river for transportation as did European settlers after them, and for fishing.
 By the time of encounter with Europeans, the historical Quapaw were the chief people in the area, having migrated from the Ohio River valley centuries before.

-The city of Pine Bluff was founded on a high bank of the Arkansas River heavily forested with tall pine trees.
-The high ground furnished settlers a safe haven from annual flooding.
-Joseph Bonne, a Métis fur trader and trapper of mixed Quapaw and colonial French ancestry, settled on this bluff in 1819.

-1824–1860: Antebellum era

-After the Quapaw signed a treaty with the United States in 1824 relinquishing their title to all the lands which they claimed in Arkansas, many other American settlers began to join Bonne on the bluff.
-In 1829 Thomas Phillips claimed a half section of land where Pine Bluff is located.
-Jefferson County was established by the Territorial Legislature on November 2, 1829, and began functioning as a county April 19, 1830.

-At the August 13, 1832, county election, the pine bluff settlement was chosen as the county seat.
-The Quorum Court voted to name the village "Pine Bluff Town" on October 16, 1832.
-Pine Bluff was incorporated January 8, 1839, by the order of County Judge Taylor.
-At the time, the village had about 50 residents.
-Improved transportation aided in the growth of Pine Bluff during the 1840s and 1850s.
+Records dating back to 1801 show that “fifty miles up the Arkansas River on the Bonne Reserve lived Joseph Bonne, Michael Bonne and other taxpayers named Bonne.”
+Joseph Bonne was interpreter for the United States government at the signing of the Quapaw Cession at St. Louis, Missouri, August 21, 1818.

+Due to a great flood in 1819, Bonne and his wife, Mary Imbeau, moved five miles upstream from the Bonne Reserve to the place later named Pine Bluff.
+This was the first bluff above the mouth of the river and was covered by towering pine trees, the eastern boundary of the coastal plain of South Arkansas.